 You probably don’t need us to tell that that’s not how things work in the real world.
 Effective teams share responsibility, pick each other up, fill in gaps when someone is out on a long vacation.
 They collaborate.
 And there’s simply no collaboration without great communication.

 Lingo Communication Coaching is designed specifically for the modern workforce.
 Our goal is to provide skills-based coaching personalized to not just non-native speakers but the new managers and emerging leaders in your organization.
-Because communication is what a lot of organizations struggle with.
+Lot of companies struggle with organizational barriers to communication.
 And all the investment in project management software simply can’t fix that.

-What can fix it is coaching and skills development.
+What we do is coaching to improve communication skills.
 After all, smart, collaborative teams don’t build themselves.
 They need leaders who foster that dynamic, who create spaces where their teammates can express themselves, and where ideas win because they’re good ideas, not because they came from the highest paid person.

 So how does it work?
 It works a lot like the Lingo Live you know already.
 We still use focus areas so individuals can choose what they want to improve first.
 We still champion our task-based methodology, where learners get tangible work that’s directly applicable to their real-world job and the focus of their coaching.
 We still know that one-on-one coaching, with someone invested in your success, is the best and only way to give truly personal advice and relevant tasks that help your team grow.
 And we still champion the idea that when everyone can bring their full, authentic self to work, we all do better work, build better relationships, and create better results in everything we do for our teams and our companies.

-Lingo Communication Coaching was created with your emerging leaders in mind, and so were the focus areas we’re offering.
+Communication Skills Coaching was created with your emerging leaders in mind, and so were the focus areas we’re offering.
 Currently, we have tracks for:

 - Better communication

 - Social skills